What Is an IBAN Number? Format, Countries & How to Find Yours

 • An IBAN can be located on your bank statement, through online banking, an IBAN calculator, or the IBAN Registry

-• The SWIFT network standardized the formats for the IBAN system and owns the BIC system.
+• The SWIFT network is the registration authority for standardized formats for the IBAN system and administers the ISO 9362-defined BIC system.

 What Does an IBAN Look Like?